kezenator/adventofcode/README.md

     point (with sub-iteration over the end point) gives a solution in 0.4s even in debug mode.
 Clearly learnt something from day 6 as I was on the right path from the beginning - just tired and made silly mistakes.
 It's been a very big week!
+21. Ahahah!
+This was a good puzzle.
+I correctly guessed what part 2 would be.
+Made a couple of silly off-by-one errors.
+22. Meh.
+Didn't enjoy this puzzle today.
+23. Didn't do that good a job here.
+Eventually cheated.
+Clearly the big algorithm that I didn't know for this year.
+24. Whoa!
+This was epic.
+I think I went in too big in part 2 and wrote a generic algorithm that will handle (almost) any swapping of wires - as long as there is only one error in each 'digit' of the answer.
+    I've checked in my first version I got working - but I will need to re-write it using a standard depth-first-search library as once I got the concepts organized it's not that hard and is not particularly expensive.
+Key points I found were that the zXX output digits are made from XOR-triplets, and the carry stage has an OR or AND as it's last element.
+So most swaps could be found by searching for the other "correct" equation - but with the XOR-triples the ordering of the operations were mixed up - so I matched correct branches and then grouped the remaining XOR terms into a new wire to perform the sub-search on.
+Took me too many hours!!
+25. Done.
+Spent a lot of time of this this year - perhaps too much?
+Make sure you read this before you start next years ahahaha!